 - Nerve damage: Nerve damage from a stroke, diabetes, multiple sclerosis, trauma to the spine or pelvis, or pressure on the spinal cord from tumors can make it difficult for the bladder or urethra to receive messages from the bran.

 - Childbirth: childbirth can sometimes damage the nerve pathways that make it possible to urinate.

-- Surgery: Procedures such as hip replacements or pelvic surgeries can cause urinary retention.
+- Surgery: Procedures such as hip replacements or pelvic surgeries can contribute to urinary retention.

 What To Do If You Are Experiencing Urinary Retention